-Mondays Wednesdays Fridays Final Deliverables (assigned previous week) Complete reading First Drafts for Peer Response Drafts Peer Response Feedback Complete quiz
+Mondays Wednesdays Fridays Final Deliverables (assigned previous week) Complete reading First Drafts for Peer Response Drafts (due 10:00am) Peer Response Feedback

-Unless otherwise stated, assignments are due by 11:59 pm on the date listed.
+First drafts are due before class meets on Wednesdays.
+Unless otherwise stated, all other assignments are due by 11:59 pm on the date listed.